isaachinman/abroadwith-frontend/THE_KIDS.md

 15) Look at Lianne's PDF for "Diet wishes" -- toggles to hide more complex UI that not all users will need

 16) Stickied final overview in all steps of booking process

+17) Consider not including homestay upsell in course booking and just adding to an email list